wishawa/pierce/README.md

 assert_ne!(&*weird_pierced, first);
 ```

-### Fallback
+## Fallback

-Pierced only cache the target address when it is possible to do so safely.
-For that to be true, **the inner pointer must points somewhere outside the outer pointer**, (e.g. somehwere else on the heap or in the static region).
+For Pierced to function optimally, **the final deref target must not be inside the outer pointer**,
+(it should be e.g. somehwere else on the heap or in the static region).

 This condition is met by most common smart pointers, including (but not limited to) `Box`, `Vec`, `String`, `Arc`, `Rc`.

-If Pierced is unable to cache the target safely, it falls back to calling deref twice every time.
-You can use `.is_cacached()` to check.
+For pointers that don't meet this condition,
+Pierced pin it to the heap using `Box` to give it a stable address,
+so that the cache would not be left dangling if the Pierced (and the outer pointer in it) is moved.

+You should avoid using Pierced if your doubly-nested pointer points to itself anyway.